mbootsman/marcelbootsman.nl/content/notes/home-assistant-400-bad-request-synology-reverse-proxy/index.md

 {{< figure src="images/web-socket-created.png" caption="" alt="Adding WebSocket headers to the Reverse Proxy rule">}}

 ## Step 3
 Since we now have the Reverse Proxy configration set up, we need to tell Home Assistant that a trusted proxy is used.
+[Read more on this in the Home Assistant documentation](https://www.home-assistant.io/integrations/http/).

 Add the following to your `configuation.yaml` file:

 ```
 http: